jesseek/netbox-meraki-bootstrap/README.md

     netbox_url: ''                # Url for netbox instance
     netbox_token: ''              # Netbox Token
     netbox_validate_certs: false  # Recommended to be true for production
-    netbox_site_name: ''          # The netbox site name that you want to add the Meraki Devices To
+    netbox_site_name: ''          # The Netbox site name that you want to add the Meraki Devices To
     meraki_api_key: ''            # Meraki API Key
     meraki_org_name: ''           # Meraki Organization Name
     meraki_network_name: ''       # Meraki Network Name that you want to pull the Meraki Device Info From